EssVisionAB/document-web-public-api/README.md

 ### Columns:

 Any piece of data avaliable within either the Document class or the Folder class is possible to show within an iframe.
-To add a column to the iframe within the url add:
+To add a column to the iframe add it as parameter to the query string part of url:

 &columns=COLUMN_NAME